Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: Introduction

 As mentioned before, our focus is on developing an improved regularization method.
 The quality of restoration is mainly determined by the ability of $R(s)$ to discriminate between characteristics of the underlying image and noise.
-While priors can be defined based on general image characteristics such as sparsity on the roughness \cite{Vogel_TV_98,TV_App_BlindDecon, TV_App_Wavelet, TV_App_Wlinpaint}, there are also priors which are tailored to specific classes of images \cite{k-svd, MRI_Bresler, Manifold_prior}.
-The latter type of regularization approach utilizes learning paradigms including dictionary learning \cite{k-svd, MRI_Bresler} or model fitting \cite{Manifold_prior}, where the functionals are built from training images and then applied for restoration involving images from the same class.
-Such methods are able to out-perform general priors, when suitable training sets are available.
+While priors can be defined based on general image characteristics such as sparsity of the roughness \cite{Vogel_TV_98,TV_App_BlindDecon, TV_App_Wavelet, TV_App_Wlinpaint}, there are also priors which are tailored to specific classes of images \cite{k-svd, MRI_Bresler, Manifold_prior}.
+The latter type of regularization approach utilizes learning paradigms including deep learning based techniques \cite{DAGAN, Deep_MRI_1, Deep_MRI_2, Deep_MRI_3}, dictionary learning \cite{k-svd, MRI_Bresler, DL_Caballero14, DL_mubarakhigher} and model fitting \cite{Manifold_prior}.
+Here the functionals are built from training images and then applied for restoration involving images from the same class.
+Such methods are believed to out-perform general priors, when suitable training sets are available.
 At the same time, the necessity of training set and computational complexity limits their applicability.

 On the other hand, general priors such as Tikhonov regularization \cite{tikh_1} and total variation (TV) \cite{Rudin_tv1} do not need training samples and have been applied with robust performance in multiple domains.
-Among these general priors, total variation (TV) \cite{Rudin_tv1} has been widely applied \cite{Vogel_TV_98,TV_App_BlindDecon, TV_App_Wavelet, TV_App_Wlinpaint} because of its ability to recover sharp image features in the presence of noise and cases of undersampling.
+Among these general priors, total variation (TV) \cite{Rudin_tv1} has been widely applied \cite{Vogel_TV_98,TV_App_BlindDecon, TV_App_Wavelet, TV_App_Wlinpaint} because of its ability to recover sharp image features in the presence of noise and in the cases of undersampling.
 First order TV (TV1) restoration is given by